JoshuaGibNiam/Cappastona/README.md

    - Added invincibility power-up: The player will be invincible (cannot be killed) for 3 seconds.
 This power-up spawns rarely.
    - Added more background music.
+   - Added a healthbar system.
+Enemy attack rate set to 1.4 per frame, whilst player health = 100.
+     The healthbar is always located at the bottom right of the screen.

 7/6/2025, 2:36 p.m.